khpproud/DNCAssignment/README.md

 - Coroutines for Asynchronous
 - Dagger Hilt for DI
 - Retrofit for Restful
-- Coli for Image Prosessing
+- Coli for Image Processing